hayaa123/code301/python/merge_sort/README.md

 api

-insrtion sort -> this function is ment to sort the array in insertion sort algorithm
+merge sort -> this function is ment to sort the array in merge sort algorithm
     it takes arr as input and return sorted array